Lai-YT/webcam-applications/Lai-YT/README.md

 ## Applications

 Command `python real.py` to see what we want to bring in practice. \
-All detections proccess in the background.
+All detections process in the background.
 Warnings pop when conditions meet.

 ## Topics